-uu (vv) ww Log) (uu vv ww Log TRANS CE3/CE2 data element type get() Mon - CE3 data element type get() xx set() Mon xx set() Fac) [XX Fac уу Author Authen Percist уу Author Authen Percist
+uu [vv] ww Log uu (vv ww Log TRANS CE3/CE2 data get() element type Mon \succ CE3 data element type get() set() Mon s xx set() Fac) XX Fac Γ уу Author Authen Percist уу Author Authen Percist

-Fig. 6.
+Fig. 7.
 Transformer as a Cross-Cutting Concern of the CE3/CE2 data element type.

-4) The Transformer Cross-Cutting Concern: The transformers deal with a Cross-Cutting Concern that affects both CE2 and CE3.
+The transformers deal with a Cross-Cutting Concern that affects both CE2 and CE3.
 They are special classes that belong to the CE3/CE2 data elements of CE3 VMS.

 All the expanded CE3/CE2 data elements have a transformer inside them as a Cross-Cutting Concern.
 The transformer's role is to map the CE3 data model to the CE2 data model.
 When an instantiated CE3/CE2 data element performs persist/retrieve actions, the transformer will change the CE3 data into the CE2 format - like an ETL operation - and then do the persist/retrieve action on the CE2 database.
 This approach requires the CE3 and CE2 data models to be unambiguously mappable.
 This was ensured during the design of the CE3 data model.
-Figure 6 shows the difference between the 2 data element types.
+Figure 7 shows the difference between the 2 data element types.